-During 2023, net capital assets decreased by \$11,495, primarily due to depreciation and amortization expense.
+During 2024, net capital assets decreased by \$6,682 due to depreciation and amortization expense.
+All disposals of capital assets during 2024 were fully depreciated and thus had no effect on net capital assets.

 ECONOMIC FACTORS AND FUTURE OUTLOOK

 The Foundation's budgeted revenues and expenditures for 2024 reflect a continued effort to use its investment income to award grants or support initiatives to nonprofit qualifying organizations that have demonstrated the ability to improve the area communities by promoting and improving the health and well-being of the citizens in the Service Area of the Foundation.